 Health claims on food packages can be confusing, and it is sometimes hard to reconcile the information of the front of the package with what’s on the nutrition facts panel on the back of the package.

-Have you ever gotten confused by the information on the food labels on the food you buy to eat?
+Have you ever been confused by the information on the labels on the food you buy to eat?
 Especially when you are trying to cut calories, fat, and carbohydrates.

-Do you read the labels on the food you buy?
-If you don't, it is time to educate yourself and start reading the labels of foods you buy for yourself and your family.
+Do you read the labels on the food you buy for yourself and your family?
+If you don’t, it is time to educate yourself and start.
 What are those food labels really saying?
-A food label is like a recipe - It tells you what's in the food you eat.
-Don't you want to know what you're putting into your body?
+A food label is like a recipe – It tells you what is in the food you eat.
+You do want to know what you are putting into your body?
 In order to plan a healthy diet, you must know how to read a food label.

 The FDA also regulates the use of certain words or phrases on food packaging.
 Before May 8, 1994, a food product claiming to be “light” could just be light in color, texture or taste.
 But now such creative, and often misleading, labeling jargon is regulated.
 Terms used on the new food labels must adhere to the following FDA definitions:

 Light– Means that the food has half the fat, one-third the calories or half the salt of its regular counterpart.
 It can still be used to describe other properties like color or texture as long as the label makes the distinction clear (for example, “light brown sugar” or “light and fluffy”).